yoko-vicky/MyFavoriteMovies/README.md

 ## About the Project

-This is a fullstack application built with Next.js, Prisma, and Supabase.

-In this app, you can collect and share your reviews on movies.
+Experience a full-stack application developed with Next.js, Prisma, and Supabase.
+This versatile platform allows users to collect and share movie reviews seamlessly.

-You can search the movie you want to add it to your private or public reviews or just to clip it to your list once you login with Google accounts.

-You can share your profile link to others and your favorite and watched films to others.
+Features include searching for movies, adding them to private or public reviews, or saving them to a personal list after logging in with Google accounts.
+Users can also share their profile links and favorite/watched films with others.

 A list of commonly used resources that I find helpful is listed in the acknowledgments.